 Cropping Photos in the Editor

 When you need to make a permanent crop to an already-developed photo, use the Editor module.
-It’s faster, and you don’t have to export the photo afterwards.
+It’s faster, and you don’t have to export the photo afterward.
 These tools look and work the same in both modules.

-Waiting to crop until after you’ve developed and doing it in the Editor can make a lot of sense.
+Waiting to crop until after you’ve developed and done it in the Editor can make a lot of sense.
 After all, when you’re about to publish a photo, you usually can’t just go with what you developed.
 You’ll need to crop for one specific website or paper format out of the many formats out there.

-So do exactly that, using a fixed ratio—either one from the built-in list, or one you’ve added.
+So do exactly that, using a fixed ratio—either one from the built-in list or one you’ve added.
 That way you can be sure that your photo will use the whole sheet of paper or website photo frame, and you’ll save yourself trouble later.

 The factory settings for Zoner Photo Studio already include the most common ratios of sides: